 The school is owned and managed by Aldar Academies which runs some of the most highly regarded schools in the emirate, including The Pearl Primary School and Al Yasmina School.
-Students from AMPS are given priority in admission to the newish Al Bateen Secondary School and Al Mamoura Academy secondary schools, which opened in 2011 and 2016 respectively.
+Students from AMPS are given priority in admission to Al Bateen Secondary School and Al Mamoura Academy (which is Girls only from Year 7) secondary schools, which opened in 2011 and 2016 respectively.

-Fees for Al Muna Academy are 41,580 AED per year, no matter the school grade.
-AMPS gives priority in admission to siblings of current students, followed by children of Aldar or Mubadala employees and then all other applicants.
+Fees for Al Muna Academy are AED 45,260 per year, no matter the school grade.
+AMA gives priority in admission to siblings of current students, followed by children of Aldar or Mubadala employees and then all other applicants.

 Fees are paid three times a year for each term.